cowniflow/TLM/README.md

 - A: size of the simulated region
 - e_nr: number of ensemble runs
 - T: time span
-- dt: time step of simulation in years
+- dt: time step / temporal frequency of animation
-- folder_name: path to the lake data to be plotted
+- folder_name: path to the lake data that shall be plotted

 ## Folder structure

 ### input

 Observational / remote sensing data on lake areas can be stored here and used directly for parameterization.py and as an initialization dataset in model.py.
-The data needs to be in form of a netcdf file.
-If a subset from the netcdf file shall be extracted, this can be done using a shape or gpkg file containing the corresponding object names or ids.
+The data needs to be in form of a netcdf file with structure as TODO or model output file lakes.nc.
+If a subset from the netcdf file shall be extracted, this can be done using a shape or GPKG file containing the corresponding object names or ids.

 ### parameter